ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 #### The Bottleneck: The Subscript Pointer Table
 As mentioned in an earlier section, *subscript pointers* are pointers to a certain *battle subscript* that contains the logic to actually apply a battle effect.
 This mapping of subscript pointers and battle subscripts is stored in the overlay file that handles battle logic for each Gen IV game.
 However, creating new battle subscripts will *usually* require adding an entry to the table, to which there is simply no more space for additional entries.
 Thus, the table needs to be moved to in order to accomodate additional entries.

-But before detailing how to move the subscript pointer table, let's discuss more information about it first.

 The table that maps subscript pointers to battle subscripts can be found at the following locations **for the US versions of these games** (you can also view the table [here](https://github.com/pret/pokeplatinum/blob/f9e031910823d49d0bcda2db40217e82b9c6def8/include/data/move_side_effect_subscripts.h#L7) in the PokePlatinum decompilation project):
 | Game       |  HeartGold/SoulSilver |        Platinum       |     Diamond/Pearl     |